lushjia/WGCNA_my_record/README.md

 ### WGCNA_functins.R
 This is an example of using WGCNA to build a signed network for protein coding genes.
 In this R script, I integrated each step in WGCNA Tutorials into a function, so that we can run each step using a one-line command.
+This script is part of the `HD.R` script in the `yooa@storage1.ris.wustl.edu:/Active/Shuangjia/WGCNA` folder

 **Notice**:
 1. some commands in this file targets specifically  on this file: `yooa@storage1.ris.wustl.edu:/Active/Youngmi/htcf.wustl.edu/files/pd67E8el/Yoo_s4611_MGI0029/all.gene_counts.tsv`.